IBM/z_ansible_collections_doc/source/welcome/overview.rst

 ..
 JH, Jul 2024 - Draft content.

 ==========================
-Ansible for IBM Z Overview
+Ansible for IBM Z overview
 ==========================

 **Red Hat® Ansible® Certified Content for IBM Z®** (also known as **Ansible for IBM Z**) is a suite of collections designed to automate and manage IBM Z environments using Ansible, an open-source automation platform.
-It provides a wide range of Ansible collections that are developed by IBM and certified by Red Hat.
+It provides a wide range of Ansible collections that are developed by IBM® and certified by Red Hat.

 It enables development and operations automation on z/OS®, z/OS middleware products, and other IBM Z systems and resources.
 The collections in Ansible for IBM Z offer seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.